 But huge problem: my own reaction.

 I hate it when he hits.
-I get mad and all I want to do is yell, “STOP HITTING YOUR SISTER”
+I get mad and all I want to do is yell, “STOP HITTING YOUR SISTER”.
+But that was only listening to my own angry feelings.

 Honestly, this is how I was handling the scenario and it was doing nothing.